Financing Activities

 Consolidating years of progress, in 2024 the CEB developed a new approach to gender equality to help achieve more impact in its financed operations, and better align with due diligence processes in relation to gender equality.

-The approach will help ensure a systematic, harmonised and reliable gender analysis for all approved operations, and enable robust reporting on the CEB’s gender equality commitments.
+The approach helps ensure a systematic, harmonised and reliable gender analysis for all approved operations, and enable robust reporting on the CEB’s gender equality commitments.

 Based on the OECD markers, the CEB’s gender categorisation includes: “Do-no-harm” (mandatory for all operations), “Gender mainstreaming” (projects with significant gender-related activities) and “Gender-focused” (projects prioritising gender equality as the primary objective driving design and implementation) (Figure).
 Operations that “Risk doing harm” to gender equality cannot be financed by the CEB.